plancherb1/academic-kickstart/content/outreach/_index.md

 ---

 ## Co-Chair:
 + [The Tiny Machine Learning Open Education Initiative (TinyMLedu)](https://tinyml.seas.harvard.edu).
-A group of academics and industry professionals from around the globe working to increase global access to low-cost embedded machine learning education and research.
+An international group of academics and industry professionals from around the globe working to increase global access to low-cost embedded machine learning education and research.
+TinyMLedu is hosted by the Harvard John A. Paulson School of Engineering and Applied Sciences and affiliated with the TinyML foundation.

 ## Instructor:
 + [CRESTLEX 3.0: CReating Effective STem Learning Experiences -- Summer 2021](/courses/crestlex).
 A 4-day, hands-on workshop for high school teachers and students exploring real-world applications of artificial intelligence through hands-on examples of TinyML.
 This program was a collaboration between Harvard, Navajo Technical University, Google, and Edge Impulse.